JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Let Players Set the Pokedex's Look
 * You can change the look of the Pokedex; either Light or Dark mode.

+## Hidden Power Type in Summary Screen (FEATURE_HIDDENPOWERTYPEINSUMMARYSCREEN)
+* Shows what type Hidden Power is on the Summary Screen

 # ITEMS
 ## Item Descriptions on Pick-Up